Data Restoration

 If you find you need to do a data restoration, you will be, shall we say, on edge.
 Make sure not to create a cascade of errors.
 Take a deep breath.
 Find your center.
 You want to follow the Hippocratic oath: first, do no harm.
 Here are some tips:

-- If a voice in your head says that a drive is acting strangely, believe it and make sure you are backed up.
+• If a voice in your head says that a drive is acting strangely, believe it and make sure you are backed up.
 Don’t wait.
 This is a good time to make or update a second backup of the data.
-It may be that your primary copy has become corrupted, and in that case, you don't want to inadvertently damage an existing backup.
+It may be that your primary copy has become corrupted, and in that case, you don't want to inadvertently damage your only existing backup.

-Restoration of an archive depends on the catalog
+Restoration of a photo archive depends on the catalog

 A good comprehensive catalog of your images is essential to successful restoration.
 Without a catalog, it's nearly impossible to know what is supposed to be there.
 Of course, this means that you need to make good backups of your catalogs.
 We suggest that you treat your master catalogs as works-in-progress, even for old work.
 Keep your catalogs in a place that gets automatic regular backup, as well as periodic offline backup.
 You might even want to burn them to write-once media periodically for added protection.